adamistheanswer/ATKPIX/content/posts/2017-10-01--Visualising-Unprotected-Probe-Requests/index.md

 ![eduroam](./eduroam.jpg)

-Within the collected data set SSIDs were discovered that were capable of defining possible travel patterns which can be illustrated bellow through train operator onboard services.
+Within the collected data set SSIDs were discovered that were capable of defining possible travel patterns which can be illustrated below through train operator onboard services.
 Airport SSIDs were rather common throughout the dataset which is understandable, as while people are waiting at an airport or if they have been delayed they are likely to connect to a Free Wi-Fi service to pass the time.

 ![trains](./trains.jpg)

 Not all instances of airports within the data gave clean hits.
-If airports used a generic SSID such as ‘Airport Free WiFi’ as shown bellow, then the device could be shown to have visited up to 10 airports.
+If airports used a generic SSID such as ‘Airport Free WiFi’ as shown below, then the device could be shown to have visited up to 10 airports.
 Likewise, Wi-Fi services for Schiphol and Frankfurt gave many nationwide hits, although the highest density was on the Airports themselves.

 ![airports](./airports.png)
 ![airports](./airports.jpg)